richie0866/Rostruct/docs/getting-started/using-other-projects.md

 # Using other projects

+!!! note

+	This page is mainly for loading Rostruct projects **in another project**, and not in a single file.

+	In a project distributed as a single script, you should load multi-file dependencies using the functions Rostruct provides, like [`fetch`](../api-reference/rostruct/fetch.md) and [`fetchLatest`](../api-reference/rostruct/fetchlatest.md).

 Using resources like libraries and utility modules in your projects can make development easier.
 However, resources aren't always distributed as a single Lua script.

-For example, a UI library could be released as a Rostruct project with a deploy script that looks like this:
+For example, a UI library could be released as a Rostruct project that loads itself like this:

 ```lua
 local Rostruct = loadstring(game:HttpGetAsync(